PhungLai728/OnML/README.md

 + Change classifier: In this code, the pretrained models are provided in folder `model/` in `h5`, `json`, and `pickle` format.
 You can train your own classifier, save it in the same format, and then load it in the main function.
 + Customize data, ontology concepts, relations among ontology concepts, anchor list, and stopword list in `data/`.

+To customize the code with your data:
++ Go to `reproduce` folder.

 ## Issues
 If you have any issues while running the code or further information, please send email directly to the first author of this paper.